tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   by running the *surfaceFeatureExtract* or *surfaceFeatures* OpenFOAM utility).
 If Feature Edges are extracted, then they are also assumed to be included for Feature Edge Snapping in SnappyHexMesh.
+  **Note:** Feature edges are not extracted if a second mesh object with same object name but ending with "_eMesh" is present.
+See `Custom Feature Edges`_ below.
 * *Feature Edge Level* defines a separate cell refinement level for Feature Edges.
 * *Face Zone Type* decides the type of face zones that are to be